CSREA Faculty Grants

 Applicants must complete the application form, using the spaces allotted to describe the project as requested.
 In addition to this form, applicants should attach a projected budget and timeline and indicate whether or not the project is being funded by other sources.

-Applications will be evaluated by the Governing Board (and other relevant faculty may be consulted at the discretion of the Board).
-Accepted proposals will be based on proposal quality, viability and potential contribution to the study of race and ethnicity in the U.S.
+Proposals will be evaluated by the CSREA Governing Board.
+Other relevant faculty may be consulted at the discretion of the Board.
+Accepted proposals will be based on proposal quality, viability and potential contribution to the study of race and ethnicity in the U.S. on the campus.

 Grantees will be asked to provide a brief summary of their activities within one month of the end of their project.

 Please send the completed proposal form to email@example.com on or before Monday, April 6, 2015 for Fall 2015 programs.